awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws rds create-db-instance --cli-input-json file://rds.json
 	```

-1. Browse to the Amazon RDS console at [https://console.aws.amazon.com/rds/home?#dbinstances:](https://console.aws.amazon.com/rds/home?#dbinstances:) to monitor your database deployment.
+1. Browse to the [Amazon RDS console](https://console.aws.amazon.com/rds/home?#dbinstances:) to monitor your database deployment.
 Creating the database will take a few minutes.
 To save time, you can move onto the next step.
 You'll come back to check on the database creation in a later step.

 ### 7\.
 Deploy the load balancer